CCBR/HowTos/docs/GitHub/basic_repo.md

 ## Repository Location

-- All CCBR developed pipelines should be created under [CCBR's GitHub Org Account](https://github.com/CCBR/).
+All CCBR developed pipelines, and techdev efforts should be created under [CCBR's GitHub Org Account](https://github.com/CCBR/) and all CCBR team members should have a minimal of read-only permission to the repository.

 ## Use of CookieCutter Templates